ArnavDagar/Arduino-Summer-Camp/README.md

 * Grove Ultrasonic Ranger
 * Grove Water Sensor

-The Aruino Uno R3 is attached to the board using M2.5+6 5mm standoffs and M2.5 screws and nuts.
+The Aruino Uno R3 is attached to the board using M2.5+6 5mm standoffs or spacers and M2.5 screws and nuts.
 The breadboard is pasted on the board.

 The water sensor was installed on a plastic water reservoir.
 Using a soldering iron on a plastic box with lid, I cut out a slot for water sensor and a hole for a funnel to add water.